 Temporary restraining orders can last up to three years and are personally served to the restrained persons by a process server or law enforcement officer, ensuring the restrained party is aware of the order and the court date.

 What Happens When a Temporary Protective Order Expires?

 When a protective order expires, the victim and the defendant are released from it.
 The judge can extend the order for five more years or permanently during the last three months of the order.
 This extension does not require further proof of abuse on your part.

 If the protected person wants to request a final protective order, they must appear in court.
 The judge will issue a final protective order indefinitely if the defendant fails to appear in court.

 Retaining a California Criminal Attorney

 With several options available to satisfy your particular circumstances, consider retaining the services of a reputable law firm.
 A trusted restraining order lawyer can help you determine whether you need a civil harassment or domestic violence restraining order and help you prepare for your court hearing.

-The Law Office of Christopher Chaney is here to help you follow the procedures required to get a restraining order and advocate for your rights and safety in court.
+The Law Offices of Christopher Chaney is here to help you follow the procedures required to get a restraining order and advocate for your rights and safety in court.
 Contact a federal criminal defense attorney for a free consultation about your circumstances.

 Frequently Asked Questions